-First, we identify a list of potential Country Experts for a country (typically 100-200 names per country).
+First, we identify a list of potential Country Experts for a country (typically this was 100-200 names per country in the initial phase 2012-2014, since then additional hundreds of potential experts have been considered for most countries to deal with attrition and enlarge the pool of experts coding).
 Regional Managers, in consultation with Country Coordinators, use their intimate knowledge of a country to compile the bulk of the experts on this list.
-Research assistants located at the V-Dem Institute (University of Gothenburg) also contribute to this list, using readily available information drawn from the Internet.14 Other members of the project team (Principal Investigators and Project Managers) may also suggest candidates.
-At present, our database of potential Country Experts contains some 20,000 names.
+Research assistants located at the V-Dem Institute (University of Gothenburg) also contribute to this list, using readily available information drawn from the Internet.
+Other members of the project team (Principal Investigators and Project Managers) may also suggest candidates.
+Over the years we have considered over 25,000 potential Country Experts.